 When Brett and I were dating, he took me on a trip to Hawaii.
 Truly, if ever there was a moment in time that I knew he was a keeper, it was the moment he presented me with a Delta voucher and a picture of a North Shore beach.
 (Brett, if you’re reading this, this is a call to action.
 DO THIS AGAIN!)
 Our 6 or so days on the island of Oahu consisted of hiking, sunbathing, and even a sunset luau, but the lingering flavor I brought home with me were a few jars of peanut butter I picked up in a gift shop.
 There were a number of flavored options to choose from, but the ones I chose contained chocolate, macadamia nuts, and coconut, and for months after our trip, I enjoyed spoonfuls of coconut peanut butter as an after-dinner treat.

 I made today’s peanut butter coconut pie as an ode to that memory.
-Here, a lightly salted graham cracker and flaked coconut pie crust is filled with a fluffy no-bake peanut butter filling.
-The whole thing is topped with whipped cream and extra toasted coconut after being chilled to firm up in the fridge.
+With a lightly salted graham cracker and flaked coconut pie crust, this fluffy no-bake peanut butter pie is to die for.
+It finishes off with whipped cream and extra toasted coconut after a firming chill in the fridge.
 If you, like me, are still living out sweltering summery days, you can even pop this pie in the fridge for a slightly frozen twist on the original recipe!
 Both ways are seriously divine and will make for a seasonally appropriate treat to enjoy before we go full-on fall.

 To make this peanut butter coconut pie, we start with the press-in crust.
-Graham cracker crumbs, flaked coconut, salt, sugar, and butter are combined and pressed into a standard pie plate.
+Graham cracker crumbs, flaked coconut, salt, sugar, and butter combine and press into a standard pie plate.
 After a quick bake and cool, we can begin making the filling.
-Peanut butter, cream cheese, and whipped cream are lightly flavored with coconut extract and smoothed into the baked crust.
-After chilling, additional whipped cream and toasted coconut are added on top, both for flavor and decoration.
+Peanut butter, cream cheese, and whipped cream come together with coconut extract and smooth into the baked crust.
+After chilling, you can add additional whipped cream and toasted coconut for flavor or decoration. additional.
 This heaping peanut butter coconut pie is intensely satisfying and is sure to be a hit with the peanut butter lovers in your life.

 Happy Summer, Happy Fall, Happy Whatever, just make sure you give this peanut butter coconut pie a try.
 I really hope you enjoy! xo, kate